named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setCapture Method
 ---------------------------------

-Set the value of the "capture" flag
+Set the value of the "capture" flag.

 :[C++]: